 While work visibility has always been a problem for organizations, the pandemic has exacerbated the issue.
 Digitizing everything we do has greatly accelerated since the start of the pandemic, and while technology has helped connect us, it has also cut us off.
 Information is now literally inaccessible across an organization, trapped in the same software designed to help us communicate.

 The world has changed.

 Overscheduling and burnout are rampant

 Without a system for managing workload, many employees are stuck consistently working overtime, often without their managers even knowing.
-Employees assume management knows, but because leaders can no longer see work happening in the office, late night and weekend work goes unnoticed, leaving employees to feel undervalued.
+Employees assume management knows, but because leaders can no longer see work happening in the office, late-night and weekend work goes unnoticed, leaving employees feeling undervalued.
 Meanwhile, because management doesn’t have workload visibility, they wonder if people are working on the right things or even working at all, making the problem even worse.

 Executives are cut off